geltz/cseq/README.md

 this program was primarily written using [Gemini 3.7 Flash](deepmind.google/models/model-cards/gemini-3-7-flash/).

-this program makes use of modified [Airwindows](https://github.com/airwindows/airwindows) code (SmoothEQ3) for it's parametric equalizer.
+this program makes use of ported [Airwindows](https://github.com/airwindows/airwindows) code (SmoothEQ3) for it's parametric equalizer.